ietf-wg-dnsop/draft-ietf-dnsop-structured-dns-error/draft-ietf-dnsop-structured-dns-error.md

 4. If either of the mandatory JSON names "c" and "j" are missing or have empty values in the EXTRA-TEXT field, the entire JSON is discarded.

-5. If the "c" field contains any URI scheme not registered in the
-   {{IANA-Contact}} registry, that field MUST be discarded.
+5. If the "c" field contains any contact URIs that use a scheme not registered in the {{IANA-Contact}} registry, only those URIs MUST be discarded.
+Contact URIs using registered schemes can be processed.

 6. If a DNS client has enabled opportunistic privacy profile ({{Section 5 of !RFC8310}}) for DoT, the DNS client will either fall back to an